cmholton/QwickSound/lib-mp3-ogg/README-LIBS.md

 * Original library is available at [http://jaadec.sourceforge.net/index.php](http://jaadec.sourceforge.net/index.php)
-* NOTE: Due to a bug in this library (see the *Known Issues* section in README.md located in this repo's root directory for more info), SprySound uses a slightly modified version.
+* NOTE: Due to a bug in this library (see the *Known Issues* section in README.md located in this repo's root directory for more info), QwickSound uses a slightly modified version.
 The modified JAAD library is located in the lib-acc directory of this repo.